|

 Individuals may appeal admissions and other decisions via the appeals route set

-up by the individual institution.
 For access to advanced studies and

 research: Individual U.S. institutions can decide whether to recognize or credit